 - Companies waste time and budget training their employees to use the tools they need to do their job

-- Employees lose time and risk failing to meet their objectives because they can’t complete their tasks efficiently or at all
+- Employees lose time and fail to meet their objectives because they can’t complete their tasks efficiently or at all

 - Companies lose out on opportunities to serve their customers better because employees are stuck trying to just get the basic software functionality to work